suimintoreyo/gantt-chart-report/README.md

 - **Vanilla stack**: pure HTML/CSS/JS—no build step required.

 ## Testing
+Node is **only required for running the Jest suite**; the app itself runs directly in the browser without any build step.

 Jest tests cover persistence, date helpers, and report generation.

 ```bash